pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 If different parameters are used with different Fluent versions, this should be specified both in this section and in the version specific documentation section.

-## Overview of operation
+## Overview of the Python-file

 The solver-wrapper itself consists of only one Python-file: `OpenFOAM_X.py`, with `X`the identifier of the OpenFOAM-version (e.g. `41` for OpenFOAM 4.1).
 Aside from this, the Python-file constructs a number of files such as `controlDict`, `pointDisplacement` and `decomposeParDict` by starting from the `_raw`-files in the solver-wrapper directory and replacing the names of the settings with their user-defined values (listed in the table above).
 Finally, using an OpenFOAM-solver in CoCoNuT requires the adaptation of the solver to accomodate the internal messaging system used during the FSI-simulation.
 Currently, only `pimpleFoam` and `interFoam` have been adapted; the solvers called by the solver-wrapper have the same name as the original OpenFOAM-solver but with `CoCoNuT_` added to the name.
 Upon using the OpenFOAM-wrapper, the solver to be used upon execution needs to be compiled using the default OpenFOAM-compilation method (loading the OpenFOAM-module and using `wmake`).

 ### The `__init__` method

-During initialization, the journal and UDF files are adapted (parameter values are filled in) and copied to the `working_directory`.
-Fluent is then started in that directory using the parameters `cores`, `dimensions` and `fluent_gui`.
-Fluent then writes a case summery, so that `SolverWrapperFluentX` can link the interface thread names (specified in `thread_names`) to Fluent thread IDs, for use in the UDFs.
-Then the `Model` and `ModelParts` are created, based on data written by Fluent in timestep 0.
-After a restart, this same data must be found, i.e. if that file is removed from the folder `working_directory`, the simulation cannot be restarted.
-If the simulation was restarted, the coordinates `X`, `Y`, `Z` in the `Nodes` are updated to the current values.
-Finally, the `Interfaces` are made.

-### Files created during simulation
+During initialization, the case settings as defined in the JSON-file are read into the corresponding Python-variables.
+Afterwards, the required OpenFOAM-files are constructed and some checks are in place to verify whether the necessary (and correct) modules are loaded.
+Next, the interface names are loaded and the tool `writeCellCentres` is used to read in the points located on said interfaces.
+Finally, the variables on each interface are stored in the data-structure of CoCoNuT.

+### The `Initialize` method

+### The `InitializeSolutionStep` method

+### The `SolveSolutionStep` method

+### The `FinalizeSolutionStep` method

+### The `Finalize` method

 In the file conventions, `A` is the timestep number and `B` the Fluent thread ID.